larsiusprime/loc-sync/README.md

 This way, you can have your translators work directly in spreadsheets, and share their work with you on Google Sheets, which I have found that my translators prefer, but sync to your github repository too.

+How it works:

+- Whenever github receives a push, it triggers a webhook that pushes changes by uploading them to the corresponding google sheets files.
+- Every X minutes, a remote server polls google sheets and checks for differences.
+If there are any, it generates a TSV file and pushes it to github.

 ## Repository & Google Drive setup

 1. Create a github repository to store your TSV files.
 [Here's mine](https://github.com/larsiusprime/defendersquest-loc) as an example.